Is there a difference between joy and happiness?

 Depending on your translation, the Bible uses "joy" (or rejoice) over 300 times.
 "Happiness" (or happy) is only used about 30 times.
 There has to be a distinction between them, but what is it?

-We all have different things that make us happy, based on our various personality or life situations.
-It makes me incredibly happy to drive to the end of my side street and see that there is no one coming when I pull out into the highway.
+We all have different things that make us happy, based on our personalities, interestsm, and life situations.
+I get incredibly happy to drive to the end of my side street and see that there's no one coming when I pull out into the highway.
 It's a tiny thing, but it makes me happy.
-Of course, about sixty seconds later, I am no longer even thinking about that, now wondering if I remembered to bring my lunch.
+Of course, about sixty seconds later, I'm no longer even thinking about that, now wondering if I remembered to bring my lunch.

-Happiness, while lovely, is a fleeting thing and really dependent on external forces.
+Happiness, while lovely, is a fleeting thing and really dependent upon external forces.
 Happiness is nearly always an if-then thing.
 Let me explain what I mean with some examples of happiness from Scripture:

 • "Behold how happy is the man whom God reproves.
 So do not despise the discipline of the Almighty." —Job 5:17